UniSalento-IDALab-IoTCourse-2022-2023/WoT-Digital-Twin-Healtcare-Heart-Failure-Machine-Learning/README.md

 - sklearn

 # M.L.
 Backend
-The backend that enables the daily execution of the machine learning model is located in this folder.
+The backend that enables the daily execution of the machine learning model is located in "ml_backend" folder.

 # Prerequisites - M.L.
 Backend
 Python3 and the following libraries are required to re-run the experiment locally: